EMC China Lab

 ① High-temperature resistance testing (simulating frying, boiling, baking environments).

-② Mechanical/cheMICal stability (oil resistance, acid resistance, alkali resistance).
+② Mechanical/chemical stability (oil resistance, acid resistance, alkali resistance).

 ③ Sensory testing: Migrated substances shall not alter the taste or odor of food.